vzMars/mini-message-board/README.md

 **Tech used:** HTML, CSS, JavaScript, Node.js, Express, EJS, MongoDB

-Users are able to create new messages which are then stored on MongoDB.
+Users can create new messages which are then stored on MongoDB.
 They are also able to update and delete messages that are stored on MongoDB.
-When first loading the app we make a request to the database and render all the messages with EJS.
+When first loading the app we send over a request to the database and the database sends back all the messages to be rendered with EJS.
 The forms that allow the user to create/update a message are also rendered with EJS.

 ## Optimizations: